KushGabani/Data-Structure-Implementation/README.md

      Class Node : This is a nested class used inside LinkedList and provides basic building block for the DoublyLinkedList.

      Core variables of Class Node :
-                      data - (int) The data stored in the node next - (Node Object) A pointer to the next Node prev - (Node Object) A pointer to the previous Node.
+                      data - (type) The data stored in the node next - (Node Object) A pointer to the next Node prev - (Node Object) A pointer to the previous Node.

      DoublyLinkedList() : A constructor for class DoublyLinkedList to initialise a DoublyLinkedList object.

-     function createList() : This function creates a DoublyLinkedList for an object. args : (int) An array containing the dataset to be implementated as LinkedList. returns : void
+     function createList() : This function creates a DoublyLinkedList for an object. args : (type[]) An array containing the dataset to be implementated as LinkedList. returns : void

-     function add() : This is a subsidiary function that is used to a node at the end of a list. args : (Node Object) A Node object containing the data to be inserted returns : void
+     function add() : This is a subsidiary function that is used to a node at the end of a list. args : (type) the data to be inserted returns : void

      function displayList() : This function is used to display all the nodes in the list.